pgRouting/pgrouting/doc/prim/pgr_prim.rst

   - Span start from chosen root_vertex resulting subgraph.

-    - When root vertex is not given then result is minimun spannig tree of disconnected graph.
+    - When root vertex is not given then result is minimun spanning tree of disconnected graph.

   - Values are returned when there is a minimum spanning tree.

     - When there is no edge in graph then EMPTY SET is return.

+  - The minimum spanning tree is same for any root vertex.

   - Running time: :math:`O(E*log V)`